sethvargo/vault-demo/README.md

 We could have a relatively un-trusted process perform the rewrap operation, because it never discloses the plaintext.

-Lastly, it may be tempting to have per-row encryption keys (like in a database).
+Lastly, it may be tempting to have **per-row encryption keys** (like in a database).
 However, you should not do this.
 That means Vault needs to maintain one encryption key per row, and that will bloat over time.
 Instead you can use [derived keys](https://www.vaultproject.io/docs/secrets/transit/), which allow a per-context encryption value.

 ## Database

-Start postgres (requires docker)
+Vault also has the ability to _generate_ secrets.
+These are called "dynamic" secrets.
+Unlike static secrets, dynamic secrets have an expiration, called a lease.
+At the end of this lease, the credential is revoked.
+This prevents secret sprawl and significantly reduces the attack surface.
+Instead of a database password living in a text file for 6 months, it can be dynamically generated every 30 minutes!

+Start postgres (requires Docker).
+This example uses a local Postgres instance, but this could easily be a Google Cloud SQL instance or other hosted database service.

 ```
 ./scripts/start-postgres.sh
 ```

-Enable the database secrets engine
+Enable the database secrets engine.

 ```
 vault secrets enable database
 ```

-Configure the database connection and role
+Configure the database connection and role.

 ```
 cat scripts/configure-database.sh